An atomic Coxeter presentation: Switchback relations versus atomic braid relations

 \section{Switchback relations versus atomic braid relations}

 In this section we fix a finite Coxeter system $(W,S)$ and employ Notation~\ref{notation.prime}.
-We recommend the reader to have in mind that the discussion in this section is to be applied in the setting where we have a not-necessarily-finite Coxeter system $(\widetilde W,\widetilde S)$ and $S\subset \widetilde S$ is a finitary subset generating $W$ in $\widetilde W$.
+We recommend the reader to have in mind that the discussion in this section is to be applied in the setting where we have a not-necessarily-finite Coxeter system $(\widetilde W,\widetilde S)$ and $S\subset \widetilde S$ is a finitary subset generating the finite Coxeter subgroup $W$ in $\widetilde W$.

-\begin{notation} For $s\in S$, we write $\con{s} = w_S\inv s w_S$.
+\begin{notation} For $s\in S$, we write $\con{s} = w_S\inv s w_S=w_S s w_S$.
 For $L\subset S$, we write $\Lcon = \{\con{s}\ |\ s\in L\}$. \end{notation}